 Hummus is a very popular dip in the Middle Eastern regions.
 It is prepared out of boiled kabuli chana (white chickpeas) and blended with sesame seeds, garlic and other seasonings.
 It is served along with pita bread, Arabic bread or with any grilled stuff.

 I gave a slight twist to this amazing and delicious dip by adding a handful of coriander leaves.
 This gives a nice aroma to the dish.
-You can also relish as a spread on toasted bread, parathas or as a dip with veggie crudites and chips.
-This simple and nutritious homemade wonder can be had as a quick snack too.
+You can also relish this simple and nutritious homemade wonder as a spread on toasted bread, parathas or as a dip with veggie crudites and chips.

 - 1 cup kabuli chana (white chickpeas), boiled

 - 1/4 cup roasted sesame seeds

 - salt to taste

 Blend together chickpeas, coriander, salt, garlic, lime juice, sesame seeds and green chilies with required quantity of water to form a smooth paste.

 Add 2 tbsp. olive oil and give it a mix.
 Serve, garnished with remaining olive oil, red chili flakes and boiled chana.